The History

 It stands with excessive honor to all typical rich taste fried or oily

-cooked food, spicy or not, and definitely barbeques.
+cooked fish food, spicy or not, and definitely barbeques.

 When is sparkling fresh, most of the sabbatiano fruit flavor is present,